compose-spec/compose-spec/04-version-and-name.md

 # Version and name top-level elements

-## Version top-level element
+## Version top-level element (obsolete)

 The top-level `version` property is defined by the Compose Specification for backward compatibility.
-It is only informative.
+It is only informative you'll receive a warning message that it is obsolete if used.

 Compose doesn't use `version` to select an exact schema to validate the Compose file, but prefers the most recent schema when it's implemented.